lab1092/blender-manual_ja/manual/textures/mapping/environment.rst

    When saved as an image file, environment maps can be loaded from disk.
 This option allows the fastest rendering with environment maps, and also gives the ability to modify or use the environment map in an external application.

-   When using planar reflections, if the camera is the only moving object and you have a reflecting plane, the Empty must move too and you must use :guilabel:`Anim` environment map.
+   When using planar reflections, if the camera is the only moving object and you have a reflecting plane, the Empty must move too and you must use *Anim* environment map.
-   If the reflecting object is small and the Empty is in its center, the environment map can be :guilabel:`Static`, even if the object itself rotates since the Empty does not move.
-If, on the other hand, the Object translates the Empty should follow it and the environment map be of :guilabel:`Anim` type.
+   If the reflecting object is small and the Empty is in its center, the environment map can be *Static*, even if the object itself rotates since the Empty does not move.
+If, on the other hand, the Object translates the Empty should follow it and the environment map be of *Anim* type.

 Options in dropdown menu:

 Clear Environment Map
    Clears the currently rendered environment map from memory.
-This is useful to refresh a :guilabel:`Static` environment maps and you have changed things in your scene since the last time the environment map was rendered. :guilabel:`Anim` environment maps do this automatically on every render.
+This is useful to refresh a *Static* environment maps and you have changed things in your scene since the last time the environment map was rendered. *Anim* environment maps do this automatically on every render.
 Save Environment Map
    Saves the currently stored static environment map to disk as an image file.
-This can be loaded again with :guilabel:`Load`.
+This can be loaded again with *Load*.
 Clear All Environment Maps
-   Does the same as :guilabel:`Free Data`, but with all environment maps in the scene.
-This is a useful shortcut when using recursive environment maps (when the :guilabel:`Depth` is greater than 0).
+   Does the same as *Free Data*, but with all environment maps in the scene.
+This is a useful shortcut when using recursive environment maps (when the *Depth* is greater than 0).

 .. note::